jechol/definject/README.md

 end
 ```

-Then we can inject mock functions in tests.
+Then you can inject mock functions in tests.

 ```elixir
 test "send_welcome_email" do